Integrating Diffusion-based Multi-task Learning with Online Reinforcement Learning for Robust Quadruped Robot Control: Methods

 \subsubsection{Pretraining}

 In the following, we adopt a diffusion model as the policy to perform behavior cloning on offline datasets.
-Following the common practice of action chunking methods \cite{act}, we model action sequences (rather than single time steps) during behavior cloning.
-During training, we randomly sample a diffusion step $k$ from $\{1, ..., K\}$ and inject Gaussian noise $\epsilon_k$ into the action sequence.
-A U-Net-based denoising model then takes the noisy action sequence, the state trajectory, the goal trajectory and the diffusion step $k$ as inputs, and predicts the noise component $\epsilon_{\theta}$ as illustrated in Fig. \ref{network}.
-The predicted noise $\epsilon_{\theta}$ is optimized to match the ground truth noise $\epsilon_k$ using a mean squared error (MSE) loss.
-Through this process, the policy learns to generate action sequences conditioned on the robot's state and goal from the dataset.
-During execution, however, only the first action from the generated action sequence is selected and executed on the physical robot.
-This design allows the policy to adapt to the robot's rapidly changing states, enabling real-time responsiveness to disturbances.
-By re-planning at each time step, the policy ensures that the executed actions remain consistent with the latest observations while still maintaining a multi-step planning horizon.
+Unlike the standard formulation of diffusion policies \cite{diffusionpolicy}, we retain sequences of states and goals as inputs, but predict actions at individual time steps.
+During training, we randomly sample a diffusion step $k$ from $\{1, ..., K\}$ and inject Gaussian noise $\epsilon_k$ into the ground truth action.
+A U-Net-based denoising model then takes the noisy action, the state trajectory, the goal trajectory, and the diffusion step $k$ as inputs and predicts the noise component $\epsilon_{\theta}$, as illustrated in Fig. \ref{network}.
+The model is trained to minimize the mean squared error (MSE) between the predicted noise $\epsilon_{\theta}$ and the ground truth noise $\epsilon_k$.
+Through this process, the policy learns to generate actions conditioned on the robot's state and goal sequences from the dataset.
+Through this process, the policy learns to generate actions conditioned on the robot’s state and goal sequences from the dataset.
+This design enables the policy to adapt to rapidly changing robot states, ensuring that the executed actions remain responsive to the latest observations and thus contribute to stable execution.